 - Wired vs Wireless: The second generation Studio range comes with wired and Bluetooth Studio wireless models, allowing the producer the freedom to prowl their studio or stay hooked up to their console.
 The Mixr line is wired, as the DJ will be crouched over their desks, mixing away at a party.
 Music fans wanting to listen to their tunes will be swayed by their natural preference for freedom or the security of a wired connection.

-- Audio Quality: The Studio models feature Beats Accoustic Engine and DSP software, plus adaptive noise cancellation.
-Designed to provide studio quality audio, there will always be concerns that these features are hype over audio product reality.
+- Audio Quality: The Studio models feature Beats Acoustic Engine and DSP software, plus adaptive noise cancellation.
+Designed to provide studio-quality audio, there will always be concerns that these features are hype over audio product reality.